Wave propagation in an elastic lattice with non-reciprocal stiffness and engineered damping: Lattice with nonreciprocal stiffness

-Figure~\ref{fig:FIG4}(a) shows unidirectional wave propagation with a forward group velocity of $v_{g,f} \approx 7.18$, indicating that a small onsite damping does not significantly alter the wave speed.
-From Fig.~\ref{fig:FIG4}(b), we measure a growth rate of $0.61$, which confirms that the amplification persists, albeit at a reduced rate.
-The growth of velocity amplitudes at a downstream location, depicted in Figs.~\ref{fig:FIG4}(c) and \ref{fig:FIG4}(d), further confirms this unidirectional amplification.
+Figure~\ref{fig:FIG5}(a) shows unidirectional wave propagation with a forward group velocity of ${v_{g}} \approx 7.18$, indicating that a small onsite damping does not significantly alter the wave speed.
+From Fig.~\ref{fig:FIG5}(b), we measure a growth rate of $0.61$, which confirms that the amplification persists, albeit at a reduced rate.
+The growth of velocity amplitudes at a downstream location, depicted in Figs.~\ref{fig:FIG5}(c) and \ref{fig:FIG5}(d), further confirms this unidirectional amplification.
 This effect is weaker than in the undamped case; however, the spectral peak at $\omega \approx 24.38$ remains largely unaffected.
-Conversely, the backward-propagating signal shown in Figs.~\ref{fig:FIG4}(e) and \ref{fig:FIG4}(f) is more strongly attenuated than its undamped counterpart, while its dominant frequency is unchanged.
-Overall, these findings demonstrate that the nonreciprocal amplification mechanism survives in the presence of a small onsite damping.
+Conversely, the backward-propagating signal shown in Figs.~\ref{fig:FIG5}(e) and \ref{fig:FIG5}(f) is more strongly attenuated than its undamped counterpart, while its {peak} frequency is unchanged.

+Overall, these findings demonstrate that the nonreciprocal amplification mechanism and its kinematic signatures survive in the presence of a small onsite damping.